TDA283-compiler-construction/project/README.md

 |   src/     |  Containing the source code for your submission. |
 |   Makefile |  A make file which builds your project.
 (Running `make` or `make all` should be sufficient to build your project). |

-A common mistake seems to be to place these folders under some subdirectory (often conspicuously named 'root').
-The test-suite will not run properly if you do this.
+A common misunderstanding seems to be that these items are to be placed in a subdirectory.
+The test-suite will fail if you do this.

 ## Compiler requirements

 * Your compiler executable should be named `jlc` for the LLVM backend, `jlc_x86` for the native 32bit x86 backend, and `jlc_x86_64` for the 64-bit x86 backend.
 * Calling `jlc my_file.jl` to compile the input file `my_file.jl` should resulti in the following files appearing *in the same directory as the input file* `my_file.jl`:
   + `my_file.ll` containing LLVM source code (LLVM backend)
-  + `my_file.s` containing assembly code (native x86 backends)
+  + `my_file.s` containing assembly code in NASM syntax (native x86 backends)
-  Note that for x86 backends the test-suite expects NASM syntax.
+* For correct programs your compiler should print `OK` to standard error and terminate with exit code 0.

-- For correct programs your compiler should print `OK` to standard error and terminate with exit code 0.
+* For incorrect programs, your compiler should print a message containing `ERROR` to standard error.
+It should also print a sufficiently informative error message on standard output describing the failure (although this is not tested).
-- For incorrect programs, your compiler should print `ERROR` to standard error, and print an informative error message on standard output.
   Finally, it should terminate with a non-zero exit code.